The ‘PICT’ Psychotherapy Process at 1066 Therapy

 Wendy’s experience of ‘PICT’ at 1066 Therapy

-The advantages of using the standard PICT method means that people can expect to resolve problem issues very quickly (in some cases in as few as eight to ten sessions, although the average amount of sessions is a little higher than this); efficiently (going right to a root cause rather than guessing or trying several routes); thoroughly (problems are resolved rather than having to seek further help for the same issues); and gently (details of traumatic or uncomfortable events do not have to be disclosed).
-Please note that these outcomes can only be obtained if the PICT process is completed in full.
+The advantages of using the standard PICT method means that people can expect to resolve problem issues quickly (in some cases in as few as eight to ten sessions, although the average amount of sessions is a little higher than this).
+They go through therapy efficiently (going right to a root cause rather than guessing or trying several routes).
+Therapy is also thorough (people resolve their problems rather than having to seek further help for the same issues).
+Finally, the therapy is as gentle as possible (you don’t have to disclose details of traumatic or uncomfortable events).
+Please note that you can only obtain these results if the PICT process is completed in full.

 (The above information is adapted from the main PICT website and used with kind permission of Penny Parks).

-I also practise other therapy approaches which may be better for some people and/or some problems – everyone is different.
-The most effective approach for each person is discussed during the initial consultation.
+I also practise other therapy approaches which may be better for some people and/or some problems.
+Everyone is different.
+I tailor therapy to the individual.
+We discuss and decide upon the most suitable approach during the initial consultation.

 CHANGE YOUR LIFE